Student Spotlight: Kerensa Schwarz

 She’s also thankful to the College of DuPage Foundation.
 Even though COD is affordable, she was grateful to receive three scholarships: the Elaine Ward Textbook Scholarship, the COD Foundation Textbook Scholarship and the Returning Adult Scholarship, totaling $2,650.

 “If it was not for these scholarships, I would not have been able to attend college due to my family’s finances.
 I am so very grateful to be a recipient,” she said.

-"I have always wished to be a teacher, but working as a special education paraprofessional in a local school for six years has pushed me to get my teaching degree," she said.
-"I would really like to work in kindergarten, first, or second grade as there are many students who have special needs and have not been diagnosed.
+“I have always wished to be a teacher, but working as a special education paraprofessional in a local school has pushed me to get my teaching degree,” she said.
+“I would really like to work in kindergarten, first, or second grade as there are many students who have special needs and have not been diagnosed.
 I feel I could really help these students.

 College of DuPage